shrina09/Student_Grade_Manager_Testing/Manual_Testing_Guide.md

    - Check off pass or fail for each test case

 ## Test Cases
-1. 1 of them is all zeros
+1. 1 of the students has all zeros
     - Avg
         - [ ] Pass
         - [ ] Fail